Button and Badge Makers

 Badge Collectors Circle

-There are some notes on buttonmakers included in the page Brummagem Brass.
+There are also some notes on buttonmakers included in the page Brummagem Brass.

 Some helpful notes by Roger Revell:-